-Since you found your way to this website, we’re pretty sure you’ve already come across the term “whole food plant-based diet” before.
+Since you found your way to this website, we’re pretty sure you’ve already come across the term “WFPB diet” before.
 It’s what we talk about passionately on this blog as we believe it to be one of the most powerful steps you can take to improve your life in countless ways.

 Luckily, society’s interest in learning more about a healthy plant-based diet has grown considerably over the past few years, too.
-Thanks to inspiring documentaries and ground-breaking studies, many of us have become aware of the numerous benefits of this way of eating – but still, this lifestyle can seem a bit overwhelming.
+Thanks to inspiring documentaries and ground-breaking studies, many of us have become aware of the numerous benefits (like reversing heart disease) of eating a WFPB diet – but still, this lifestyle can seem a bit overwhelming.

 Yes, we might as well call it a lifestyle.
 The word “diet” is just too tied to a short-term change — an unsustainable way of eating followed for a few weeks or months before it’s dropped entirely.

 In contrast to “diets,” this behavior change is based on science — exemplified by lots of happy thriving individuals — and lets you discover more and more benefits along the way while shifting the food composition on your plate.

 Over years of following a whole food plant-based diet ourselves, we acquired the insights, expertise and real-life know-how to help you take your next steps, too!

 That’s why we decided to create this in-depth guide on all things WFPD diet, the biggest questions and concerns, delicious recipes, nutrition basics, free resources and more.

 We’ll talk about topics such as…

 A WFPB diet is short for “whole food plant-based diet” and often used to describe a fully vegan diet that doesn’t contain any heavily processed foods.
 So, no meat, poultry, fish, dairy, eggs, or honey, but also no refined grains, added sugars or added fats (like oils).